The 15 Best Restaurant Wedding Venues in Vancouver for Foodies

 Vancouver is a city built for foodies, so there is no shortage of amazing restaurants.
 However, some are a little more wedding-worthy than others.
-If you’re looking to host your Vancouver wedding at an eatery, we have a few suggestions for you.
-From waterfront restaurants offering locally sourced eats to downtown loft-like spots with trend-forward menus, Vancity really does have it all.
+If you’re looking to host your celebration at an eatery, we've rounded up the best restaurant wedding venues in Vancouver for gastronomes and gourmets with you in mind.
+From waterfront patios offering locally sourced eats to downtown loft-like spots with trend-forward menus, Vancity really does have it all.

 Bridges Restaurant (1696 Duranleau Street)

-Make your way to Granville Market and you’ll find Bridges Restaurant perched right on the water.
+Make your way to Granville Market and you’ll find Bridges Restaurant, hands down one of the best wedding venues in Vancouver for lovers of all things rustic-chic.
 Not only does this spot offer amazing views of the city skyline, False Creek and Coast Mountains, but it’s also decorated to perfection with chandeliers and exposed beams.
 The menu boasts drool-worthy dishes like Vancouver Island halibut and Salt Spring steamed mussels.
 It can accommodate up to 150 guests, making it ideal for mid-sized weddings.

 The Boathouse (1305 Arbutus Street)